inko-lang/inko/docs/source/internals/vm.md

 ## Bytecode format

-The VM uses a custom bytecode format and parses bytecode images in parallel.
-By default the number of threads used for parsing bytecode images equals the number of CPU cores, but this can be changed by setting `INKO_BYTECODE_THREADS` to a value between 1 and 65 535.

-The bytecode format is subject to change.
+The VM uses a custom bytecode format and is subject to change.
 The best way to understand how it works is to look at the source code of the `Image` type in the VM, found in `vm/src/image.rs`.

 VM instructions need 12 bytes of space and support up to 5 arguments.